- Our contact details

 - Cookies through our website, to track visit use and compile anonymous statistical reports on website activity.

-We may also need to process ‘sensitive data’, such as information about your health or any previous criminal convictions.
-Where it is necessary for us to record this information, we will only do so with your explicit consent.
+On occasion we may also need to process ‘special category data’, such as information about your health, race, ethnicity, and/or biometric data.
 For more information about ‘consent’ please read the section ‘Why do we have this information?’.

 Sometimes, we may need to process data about, or on behalf of, a child.
 In these instances, we ensure that we stick to our high standard for processing data, as well as taking extra precautions.
 For further information, please refer to our specific policy ‘Privacy Notice for Children’s Data’, which can be provided upon request in either electronic or paper format.